Back to Blog

 Outputs

-.
-This is your prediction vector. which means is like the feedforward output prediction vector
+• Output: activation(output_dense).
+This is your prediction vector, which is like the feedforward output prediction vector.

 Recurrent Neural Network (RNN) Layer Code